Our financial control framework

 The main reason we borrow money is to fund loans made to exporters or buyers of Australian exports on either the Commercial Account or the National Interest Account.

-Funding may also be necessary when contingent liabilities, such as export finance guarantees provided to banks to support the financing of Australian export trade, are called and we need to pay out the bank.
+Funding may also be necessary when contingent liabilities such as export finance guarantees provided to banks to support the financing of Australian export trade are called and we need to pay out the bank.

-We also maintain a diversified funding capability with spare capacity to ensure that we have a flexible and robust funding model that can accommodate a degree of disruption to financial markets and to enable a range of pricing and risk management strategies.
+We also maintain a diversified funding capability with spare capacity to ensure that we have a flexible and robust funding model that can accommodate a degree of disruption to financial markets and enable a range of pricing and risk management strategies.

 We are authorised to raise funds from our approved commercial paper borrowing facilities in advance of loan funding needs.
 This facility was introduced in 1990 to maintain a minimum market presence and enhance the effectiveness and robustness of our funding model.

-Investments & liquidity
+Investments and liquidity